LadislavSzolik/ladislav-site/src/projects/learn-maths.md

 ### Lessons learned

-- Having somebody with domain knowledge reduces the feedback loop and allowed us to move fast.
+- Collaborating with teachers revealed several insights, for example it was advised to follow the school curriculum otherwise students will have problems to follow along.

 ## Iterations

-- Each exercise was first designed using Sketchapp, shared with the team and implemented as clickable prototype.
+Initial prototypes were designed using Sketchapp and made interactive with InVision.
+This level of fidelity yield good results in terms of information architecture and navigation.

 {% image './src/assets/raw-images/learn-maths/design_iterations.png', 'Screen design iterations' %}

 _Showcasing different type of exercises_

+The challenge was to test how intuitive each exercise was.
+Tapping on numbers was not a problem, however to see drag & drop we needed more.
+After a small research we decided to mock what we can and implement the prototypes directly using code.

 ### Lessons learned

-- The first usability tests revealed that for an app (like ours) with rich interactions, the static screen based prototype produced less insights than the later developed clickable prototype.
+- The usability tests indicated that we should aim to use intuitive icons for buttons instead of texts as children prefer graphics and cannot read that quickly.
+Additionally it helped us to maintain internationalisation.
+- Coding certain exercises takes time, however it was a big win in two areas:
+  1. It served us as a proof of concept, we were sure that we can even implement it.
+  2. It gave us confidence after testing.

-## Conclusion
+## Results

-The product did not evolve further than a prototype due to multiple factors:

-1. We haven’t got support from the school system
-2. Interviews with parents revealed the lack of interest in investing into a solution like this.
-3. The team had a challenge to continue working on the project.
+The product remained as prototype as we could not increase adoption and find a sustainable business model.

-This project helped me to develop my design and front end engineering skills.
-It though me how to rapidaly create clickable prototypes, and to learn what functionality is enough to get results.
+However this project helped me further develop my design and front end engineering skills.
+I gained practice in rapid prototyping, usability testing and remote team collaboration.